SahaSimanto/Simanto_Saha_ID_2130220_CSE464-1_Assignment-1_Autumn_2024/README.md

 Asssignment 1 of course CSE462.

 1. Created a simple screen in Android Studio.
-2. Added a Toast button that showa a toast message.
+2. Added a Toast button that shows a toast message.
 3. Initialized the text view to 0.
-4. Count button increases the value of text view by 1.
+4. Added a Count button that increases the value of text view by 1.